German economy could shrink more this year than in 2008/9 crisis - minister

-Europe's largest economy might shrink more this year than during the 2008/9 financial crisis, German Economy Minister Peter Altmaier said on Thursday, adding that contractions of more than 8% might be registered in some months.
+Europe's largest economy might shrink more this year than during the 2008/9 financial crisis, German Economy Minister Peter Altmaier said on Thursday, adding that contractions of more than 8% might be registered in some months as coronavirus bites.
+Germany is in virtual lockdown, with more than 73,000 people infected and 872 deaths from the pandemic.
+Schools, shops, restaurants and sports facilities have closed and many firms have stopped production to help slow the spread of the disease.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)